Robert French: Career

+He has also served as an international commercial court judge on the DIFC Courts in Dubai.

+Other roles

+French held a number of other positions during his time as Chief Justice, notably serving as chancellor of Edith Cowan University (1991–1997), chairman of the National Native Title Tribunal (1994–1998), and on the Supreme Court of Fiji (2003–2008).
+After his retirement from the position, on 20 June 2017, UWA announced French's appointment as its 15th chancellor.
+He succeeded Michael Chaney AO as chancellor in November 2017.
+He is due to end his term at the end of 2024.

+He was part-time Commissioner of the Australian Law Reform Commission (2006–2008), Additional Judge of the Supreme Court of the ACT (2004–2008), council member of the Australian Institute of Judicial Administration (1992–1998), chancellor of Edith Cowan University (1991–1997), member of the Law Reform Commission of Western Australia (1986), chairman of the Town Planning Appeals Tribunal of Western Australia (1986), associate member of the Australian Trade Practices Commission (1983–1986), member of the Legal Aid Commission of Western Australia (1983–1986), member of the Barristers' Board of Western Australia (1979–1986), and chairman of the Aboriginal Legal Service of Western Australia (1973–1975).

 Beliefs and positions

 On politics

 Although once the President of the Liberal Club of the University of Western Australia, French's views are described as being closer to socially progressive, small–l liberal, and moderate.

 On republicanism

 French said in a WA Law Society speech in May 2008:

 "It is unacceptable in contemporary Australia that the legal head of the Australian state... can never be chosen by the people or their representatives, cannot be other than a member of the Anglican Church, can never be other than British and can never be an indigenous person."

-On indigenous issues
+On Indigenous issues

 Justice French is known for working for the rights of Indigenous Australians: in the early 1970s, he helped found the WA Aboriginal Legal Service.
-He was also the first president of the National Native Title Tribunal.
+He was also the first president of the National Native Title Tribunal, from 1994 to 1998.